yagebu/uromyces/README.md

 urom is just a toy project to try out the Rust language to implement parts of Beancount's functionality.

+## How to use / run

+You can use the provided Makefile to set up a virtualenv (at `.venv`) and install uromyces in it with `make dev` and then try out e.g. `uro -v $BEANCOUNT_FILE` to run a bean-check like tool.
+For more elaborate playing around it's probably best to write a Python script that uses the `uromyces.load_file` function.

 ## Components

 Just like Beancount, this tries to go from an input file to an usable result of entries.